Be Careful When Fine-tuning On Open-Source LLMs: Your Fine-tuning Data Could Be Secretly Stolen!: Related Work

-\textbf{$\bullet$ Training Data Extraction} Previous study found that LLMs can inadvertently memorize a large portion of training data during the pretraining stage, which could lead to the risk of unintended private data leakage~\citep{lehman2021does, carlini2021extracting, nasr2023scalable, DBLP:conf/acl/ZhangWH23, carlini2023quantifying}.
+\textbf{$\bullet$ Training Data Extraction} Previous studies found that LLMs can inadvertently memorize a large portion of training data during the pretraining stage, which can lead to the risk of unintended private data leakage~\citep{lehman2021does, carlini2021extracting, nasr2023scalable, DBLP:conf/acl/ZhangWH23, carlini2023quantifying,cooper2025extracting}.
 This type of extraction involves sampling model-generated text (triggered by a start-of-sentence token) and identifying likely memorized data using membership inference attacks \citep{shokri2017membership}.
-Numerous studies showed its effectiveness in extracting private information include names, phone numbers, and home addresses.
-Moreover, \citet{nasr2023scalable} show that even aligned LLMs such as ChatGPT and Gemini are also vulnerable to data extraction attacks.
+In this work, we instead focus on amplifying the probability of recovering training queries via a backdoor mechanism, which is in parallel to the previous membership inference attacks \adr{\citep{wen2024privacy, he2025towards}.
+Membership inference attack requires access to candidate data points, which are not available in our setting.} Moreover, similar to our black-box setting, \citet{nasr2023scalable} showed that even aligned LLMs such as ChatGPT and Gemini are also vulnerable to data extraction attacks.
 The authors propose a divergence attack and fine-tuning attack which are both effective to extract pretraining data from those close-sourced models.

-While prior work has primarily focused on extracting pretraining data, we take a first step toward extracting downstream fine-tuning data, which is typically private, high-quality, and costly to collect.
-Our work demonstrates a novel attack mechanism where attackers can inject backdoor instructions during the initial instruction tuning stage.
-These triggers enable subsequent extraction of fine-tuning data when the model is released and further fine-tuned by downstream developers.
-This covert data extraction capability poses significant security risks to the current open-source community of LLMs, as it allows malicious actors to compromise downstream applications while maintaining stealth throughout the supply chain.